 To enroll in coursework, a non-degree student must have permission from the department in which the courses are offered.
+Non-degree seeking applicants should apply online, selecting "non-degree seeking" as the program of study.
+An official transcript documenting at least a bachelor's degree must be submitted in order to register.
 There is no obligation on the part of the department offering a degree program to accept coursework taken by a student in non-degree status.
-A student enrolled as non-degree who decides to pursue a degree must make application in the Graduate Studies Office as a degree-seeking student.
+A student enrolled as non-degree who later decides to pursue a degree must submit a new application to the Graduate Studies Office as a degree-seeking student.